Discordi0/Practice/HBT/Sherlock/RomCom.md

 ![](../../Img/Pasted%20image%2020251005214044.png)

-Until we got the correct one.
+Until we got the correct one. (https://attack.mitre.org/techniques/T1547/009/)

 ![](../../Img/Pasted%20image%2020251005214107.png)

 Q10: When was the decoy document opened by the end user, thinking it to be a legitimate document?

-A:
+A: 2025-09-02 08:15:05

+For this one as i already have the USN journal open i searched there.
+With the name of the file (Genotyping_Results_B57_Positive.pdf) i checked the Update Reasons for the